EricHanLiu/java/README.md

 Some of them are pretty fun to work with!

 ## How to use?
-Launch main file (usually titled main) from terminal, or use something like BluJ.
+Compile and launch main file (usually titled main)